 # {"id": "44196397"}

 When you have a spreadsheet of competitor handles, a CRM export, or a list of accounts to seed a monitoring pipeline, you need to convert them all to IDs in one pass.
-The pattern below adds retry logic, soft rate limiting (Sorsa allows 20 req/s per key), and graceful handling of suspended or deleted accounts.
+The pattern below adds retry logic, soft rate limiting (Sorsa allows 20 requests per second per key on every plan), and graceful handling of suspended or deleted accounts.
+For broader coverage of pagination, batching, and error handling across the rest of the API in Python, see the Twitter API Python guide.

 import requests